webiChala/Flix/README.md

 ### Notes

-Describe any challenges encountered while building the app.
+There weren't as much challenges except from getting the API KEY for youtube.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing